 Parallel rewrites such as these are highly complex and difficult to implement, even when the code is well-documented.
 Existing features and processes must be identified, assessed, and redesigned.
 Parallel rewrites require longer engagements to bring a product from a position of minimal value up to a full-featured replacement.

-Parallel rewrites are usually borne out of necessity.
+Parallel rewrites are usually born out of necessity.
 You would never completely dispose of a legacy system with only a small needs gap.
-Legacy systems that require this significant of a change are usually obvious.
+Legacy systems that require this significant change are usually obvious.
 They often exist on older operating systems.
-The software is outdated, nearing or past their end-of-life dates.
+The software is outdated, nearing or past its end-of-life dates.
 Developer resources are scant and hard to find.
 Scores of bugs in the backlog tattle on the most troublesome parts of the system.

 Parallel rewrites provide giant-leap modernization and prevent you from having to decommission older systems until the new system is able to come online.
 They can restore systems to the current state-of-the-art, provide new inflows of talent, and resurrect the utility of your legacy system’s core functionality.

 Assess the gap, chart a course

 All systems will fall short of business needs over time.
 A system gap identified early on will only need a simple modernization approach—maybe a small architectural refactor of a back-end system or an update of the UX—to realign an application to real-life business processes.

 A system backlog overpowered by bugs and unmet features will require a more complex approach as the problems that remain unaddressed grow.
 Legacy systems assessed early on will require less complex modernization approaches.
 The key to legacy modernization of software is to apply the proper approach to preserve needed functionality, include new needed functionality, and enhance identified platforms.